Ichikawa Danjūrō XIII: Names and lineage

+Due to this lineage, he is cousin of some of today's top Kabuki actors, such as Matsumoto Hakuō II and Nakamura Kichiemon II (sons of Matsumoto Hakuō I), Onoe Tatsunosuke I/Onoe Shōroku III (son of Onoe Shōroku II), Matsumoto Koshirō X (son of Matsumoto Hakuō II and nephew of Nakamura Kichiemon II) and Onoe Shōroku IV (grandson of Onoe Shōroku II and son of Onoe Tatsunosuke I/Onoe Shōroku III).

 Career

 Early acting career

 At a very young age, Danjūrō began rigorous training: voice training to master the unusual vocalizations that characterize Kabuki, and physical training to prepare for the stylized movements and poses demanded on the stage.
-Ichikawa Ebizō XI appeared on stage for the first time at age five in 1983 at the Kabukiza Theater in the role of “Harumiya” in the performance of The Tale of Genji (Genji Monogatari).
+Ichikawa Ebizō XI appeared on stage for the first time at age five in 1983 at the Kabukiza Theater in the role of "Harumiya" in the performance of The Tale of Genji (Genji Monogatari).
 In 1985, he received the stage name Ichikawa Shinnosuke VII, an honorific name in the Ichikawa lineage, and made his full stage debut in the performance of Uiro-uri also at the Kabukiza Theater.
 In 1994, he made his first television appearance in the NHK Taiga drama, Hana no Ran, which starred his father Ichikawa Danjuro XII.
 And in 2003, he was cast as a leading role Miyamoto Musashi, in the NHK Taiga drama, Musashi.